Many car enthusiasts are curious to see if small wheels can speed up cars. As an engineer, lemme explain everything you need to know.

 Advantages of installing small wheels on a car.

-Lemme explain to you several disadvantages of installing small wheels on your car.
+Let me explain to you several disadvantages of installing small wheels on your car.

-• Smaller wheels can improve the traction.
+• Smaller wheels can improve traction.

 • Provide better handling.